virtualsquare/virtualsquare.github.io/ideas/hashipv6.md

 Autoconfiguration methods can give addresses to interfaces but do not provide any means of configuring the DNS.
 So autoconfiguration is suitable for clients.
-If a host has to act as a server, it must have fully qualified domain name and the DNS service has to map its name to its IP address.
+If a host has to act as a server, it must have a fully qualified domain name and the DNS service has to map its name to its IP address.

 In the [Internet of Thread](ioth.md) scenario, the number of network _nodes_